 As Montana's third largest city and principal city of the Great Falls metropolitan area, Great Falls was home to approximately 59,351 residents as of 2013.
 However, its relatively small size hasn't held it back in terms of culture and its love for the arts.
 Not only does Great Falls have its own symphony orchestra, but it also boasts an indoor sports arena, Four Seasons Arena.
 Further, an international airport resides in the city, along with the Malmstrom Airforce Base.

-Students who pursue a life in Great Falls will also be happy to find a relatively low cost of living.
+Students who pursue a life in Great Falls will also be happy to find a relatively low cost of living, according to the U.S. Census Bureau.
 For example, the median housing value in 2013 was a fair $157,300.

 Several prominent schools also dot the area, which adds to its perceived value and economic value.
 These are the most popular schools in Great Falls: